On this page

 This page outlines what a formal complaint is and how we will deal with your complaint.
-It also provides information about the restrictions we work under regarding providing information, what we mean by a ‘risk-based regulator’ and other sources of help and advice that may be useful.
+It also provides information about the restrictions we work under regarding providing information, what we mean by being ‘risk-based’ and other sources of help and advice that may be useful.

 What is a formal complaint?

-A formal complaint about the regulator is one that is directed against us rather than against any other organisation, firm or pension scheme.
+A formal complaint about The Pensions Regulator is one that is directed against us rather than against any other organisation, firm or pension scheme.

-The regulator can deal with any complaint about the way in which we have carried out, or failed to carry out, our role.
-This includes complaints about mistakes or lack of care, unreasonable delay, unprofessional behaviour, bias or lack of integrity by the regulator and its staff.
+We can deal with any complaint about the way in which we have carried out, or failed to carry out, our role.
+This includes complaints about mistakes or lack of care, unreasonable delay, unprofessional behaviour, bias or lack of integrity by the regulator or our staff.

-If you would like to raise any issues or concerns with the regulator which do not come under these headings please go to the contact us page on our website and choose the relevant option.
+If you would like to raise any issues or concerns with us which do not come under these headings please go to the contact us page on our website and choose the relevant option.

-The Complaints and Information Disclosure team will acknowledge receipt of your complaint within five working days of receipt.
-The Head of Complaints and Information Disclosure will then review all the information we have about your complaint including looking at:
+We will acknowledge your complaint within five working days of receiving it.
+We will then review all the information we have about your complaint including looking at whether:

-- whether staff have taken the right actions procedurally
+- staff have taken the right actions procedurally

 - staff have been courteous and fair

-- whether there has been any unreasonable delay or withholding of information
+- there has been any unreasonable delay or withholding of information

-The Head of Complaints and Information Disclosure will write to inform you of their findings in writing within 20 working days.
+We will write to inform you of our findings within 20 working days.
 If a response will take longer than this, we will keep you informed of progress, the reasons for any delay and when we will reply in full.